-(Professional Elective -IV)
+NANO SCIENCE AND NANO TECHNOLOGY (Professional Elective -IV)

-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

-Course Objectives This course aims to give some understanding on
+COURSE OBJECTIVES This course aims to give some understanding on

-- 1. The introduction and classification of nanoscience and nanomaterials - 2.
-Explain the unique properties of nanomaterials. - 3.
+1. The introduction and classification of nanoscience and nanomaterials

+- 2. Explain the unique properties of nanomaterials. - 3.
 The various synthesis routes of nanomaterials - 4.
 The tools required for the characterization of nanomaterials. - 5.
 The applications of nanomaterials.

-Course Outcomes At the end of the course, the students will be able to
+COURSE OUTCOMES At the end of the course, the students will be able to